 Why Turnover Ratio Matters for Mutual Funds

-The turnover ratio can also give you an idea of what the fund’s investment strategy is, which is important for choosing funds that align with your goals and objectives.
+The turnover ratio can also give you an idea of what the fund’s investment strategy is.
+Taking strategy into account is an important part of choosing funds that align with your goals and objectives.
 A growth mutual fund, for instance, may have a higher turnover ratio if the fund manager is constantly looking for the best growth stocks to drive returns.
 But a fund that uses a value investing approach may have a lower turnover ratio if the fund manager is buying assets that have the potential to appreciate over time.

 What Is a Good Mutual Fund Turnover Ratio?

 With actively managed funds, there’s no such thing as a too-high ratio.
-It’s not uncommon to see a turnover of 50% of a fund’s assets or more in a given year with funds that take a more aggressive approach.
+It’s not uncommon to see a turnover of 50% of a fund’s assets or more in a given year with more aggressive funds.
 What’s important to keep in mind is what the fund manager is doing to manage risk.
 Periodic rebalancing, for example, can help with minimizing risk while boosting returns, regardless of how often assets are turning over.

 When comparing mutual funds, it’s important to look at the turnover ratio, the expense ratio, the fund manager’s overall track record and the fund’s underlying holdings.
 Checking the holdings can help you avoid becoming overweight in any one area.
 This can be particularly important if you’re using index funds to invest.